This page provides tips for faculty starting a new semester in Canvas.

 - Watch our 5-minute video Canvas Cross-Listing Tool with SRJC's Liko Puha to learn how to instantly cross-list your own courses.

-- Read more about Multiple Sections with Cross-Listing for important considerations.
+- Read more about Cross-Listing Multiple Sections for important considerations.
 NOTE: You must cross-list BEFORE classes start or you will lose submitted assignments.

-- If you have a special case as described in the video, fill out the Cross-List Course Sections form each semester.
+- If you have a special case as described in the video, fill out the Distance Ed Support Request Form.

 Back Up Past Courses & Set Up New Courses